What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 too busy to eat

-The final primary example is that a lot of people don’t have enough time to eat during the day.
+The final primary example is that many people don’t have enough time to eat during the day.

 I’m sure you can relate!